Carry-on Packing Guide for Women

-1. Rose Water Spray – Smelling roses gives you a mental & physical uplift in about one second flat.
-I keep rose water spray in my purse when I travel, and LOVE using it on planes, on trains ~ even before & after working out.
-It gives me a mental & physical “reset.”
-Rose water provides moisture, acts as a toner, & sets your make-up.
+1. Rose Water Spray – Smelling roses gives you a mental & physical lift in about one second flat.
+I keep rose water spray in my purse when I travel, & LOVE using it on planes, trains ~ even before & after working out.
+It gives me a mental “reset,” & provides moisture, acts as a toner, & sets my make-up.
 Once you discover rose spray: you won’t be able to live without it.
-I use at home & abroad.
 Where You Can Buy: Whole Foods or Amazon.
 Brand I Love: Heritage Rose Petal Spray.
 Price Tag: $6-10.

-2. Small Candle of Favorite Scent – When traveling, you’re going to come across some funky smelling rooms.
+2. Small Candle of Favorite Scent – When traveling, you’ll come across some truly funky-smelling rooms.
 I’ve been in many rooms where I wished I had a candle!
-I’ve acquired this habit only in recent years, & now a candle is always with me.
 While it may seem like a luxury to bring a candle ~ I beg to differ: if you find a nice, small one – the benefits it provides will greatly outweigh its small weight.
 Where You Can Buy: Anywhere.
-Brand I Love: Pacifica (small sizes & heavenly scents).
+Brand I Love: Pacifica.
 Price Tag: $10.

-3. A Great Scent or Perfume – Two months into a three-month South America trip, I ran out of my favorite perfume.
+3. A Great Scent or Perfume – Two months into my South America trip, I ran out of my favorite perfume.
 And believe me, I MISSED it!
-You don’t realize how nice it is too smell good until, well, you simply don’t smell good anymore!
-And the perfumes I like are hard to find abroad.
-Scent, to me, is #1 on any carry-on packing guide, in terms of giving me a feeling of luxury.
+You don’t realize how nice it is too smell good until, well…you simply don’t smell good anymore!
+Scent, to me, is #1 in a carry-on packing guide, in terms of making me feel good.
 Thus, I bring several travel-size scents with me on the road, & keep some in my purse ~ others in my toiletry bag.
-Jo Malone & Pacifica both make travel sizes, and their scents are divine.
-Where You Can Buy: Whole Foods, Amazon or Nordstrom.
+Where You Can Buy: Whole Foods, Amazon, or Nordstrom.
 Brands I Love: Pacifica & Jo Malone.
 Price Tag: $9-65.

 4. Coconut Oil – If you travel a lot, there’s one thing you 100% need: MAJOR MOISTURIZER!!!
-So many aspects of travel dry the skin out: from stale air on planes, to sunburns, to long train trips & hot, dusty hikes.
-For this reason, moisturizer is essential on any carry-on packing list.
-And the great thing about coconut oil is that it can be used to moisturize your entire body: hair, nails, legs…even feet!
-So you get mucho bang for your buck.
-And the good news is: you can buy coconut oil almost anywhere, in any country.
-Or pack some of your own in a small container.
+So many aspects of travel dry the skin: stale air on planes, sunburns, long train rides, & hot, dusty hikes.
+For this reason, moisturizer is essential.
+And the great thing about coconut oil is that it moisturizes your entire body: hair, nails, legs…even feet!
+Mucho bang for your buck.
 Where Can You buy: Pretty much any market.
 Brand I Use: Anything organic.
 Price Tag: $10.

 5. Jojoba Oil – Jojoba oil is my secret weapon.
-While coconut oil is great for moisturizing the body & hair, I find it too greasy for moisturizing my face.
-That’s where jojoba comes in: it has a similar pH balance as your skin does, which means that it will “sink in” to your skin much more easily than coconut oil does.
-And there is just one ingredient in it (not a bunch of chemicals), which makes it a great on-the-go moisturizer for just about everyone.
+While coconut oil is great for moisturizing the body, I find it too greasy for my face.
+That’s where jojoba comes in: it has a similar pH balance as your skin, which means it will “sink in” to your skin easily, without leaving you with greasy shine.
+And there’s just one ingredient in it, making it great & hypo-allergenic for just about everyone.
 Where You Can Buy: Trader Joe’s, Whole Foods, or Amazon.
 Brand I Use: NOW Organic.
 Price Tag: $10.

-6. Sunscreen + Moisturizer – While coconut & jojoba oils are great for use at night, I prefer a lighter moisturizer with sunscreen for day.
-And keeping it natural, I like Yes to Carrots line’s day-time moisturizer with SPF 15.
+6. Sunscreen + Moisturizer – While oils are great for nighttime use, I prefer a lighter moisturizer with sunscreen for daytime.
+And keeping it natural, I like Yes to Carrots’s day-time moisturizer with SPF 15.
 It uses zinc & titanium dioxide instead of chemical sunscreens, which means it starts blocking the sun immediately without parabens or chemicals.
-It’s 95% natural, & includes shea butter & sweet almond oil for extra moisturizing ~ is reasonably priced & travel-sized at 1.7 oz.
+It’s 95% natural, & includes shea butter & sweet almond oil for extra moisturizing ~ & travel-sized at 1.7 oz.
 Where Can You Buy: Most markets or Amazon.
 Brand I Love: Yes to Carrots Fragrance-Free Daily Moisturizer, SPF 15.
 Price Tag: $9 for 1.7 oz.

-7. Silky Eye Mask – There’s nothing luxurious about getting no sleep.
-And when you travel, there are many sleep variables you can’t control.
-Too much light in the room interferes with sleep, which is a why a silky, natural eye mask is one of my greatest luxuries as a traveler.
-I ended up liking this mask so much that I use it at home as well.
-Total darkness = a damn good night’s sleep.
+7. Silky Eye Mask – There’s nothing luxurious about getting zero sleep.
+And when you travel, there are many variables you can’t control.
+Too much light can interferes with sleep, which is a why a silky, natural eye mask is one of my greatest travel luxuries.
+I like this mask so much, that I use it at home as well.
 Where You Can Buy: Amazon or your local drugstore.
 Brand I Use: Sleep Mask Purefly Natural Silk Eye Mask.
 Price Tag: $8.

-8. Melatonin – If you really have difficulty getting to sleep on the road, then you may want to add some melatonin to your carry-on packing list.
-Melatonin is made naturally by your body in order to regulate sleep cycles, & it’s also a free radical scavenger.
-Looking at screens all the time (TV’s, tablets, laptops) can interfere with our body’s production of melatonin, so I find this to be an excellent supplement to use at night for better sleep.
+8. Melatonin – If you really have trouble sleeping on the road, then add melatonin to your carry-on list.
+Your body naturally makes melatonin, in order to regulate sleep cycles; it’s also a free radical scavenger.
+Looking at screens all the time (TV’s, tablets, laptops) can interfere with your body’s production of melatonin, so I find this to be an excellent supplement to use for better sleep.
 It should have you asleep in about an hour, & is a natural alternative to Tylenol PM.
 Where Can You Buy: Most markets or drug stores.
 Brand I Use: NOW.
 Price Tag: $10 for 180 capsules.

 9. Ear Plugs – On planes these days, I find that good ear plugs are a MUST.
-I always seem to find myself in front of screaming children or babies, much to my dismay ; ) And not all ear plugs I’ve tried have been comfortable ~ these are the best I’ve found.
+I always seem to find myself in front of screaming children or babies ; ) And not all ear plugs I’ve tried are comfortable ~ these are the best I’ve found.
 Where Can You Buy: Amazon.
 Brand I Use: Flents Quiet Please Ear Plugs.
 Price Tag: $11 for 50 pairs.

-10. Silk Pillow Case – This is a new addition to own my carry-on packing list: silk pillow case.
-Think about how much BLEACH the average hotel uses to launder their sheets….like, a lot, right?
-Clearly, they’re using bleach for sanitary reasons ~ but we all know how drying it is, & there’s no need to rest your head on that all night.
-So, the solution is easy: pack your own pillow case.
-You’ll always have room for it ~ minus the bleach & bed bugs.
-Win-win.
+10. Silk Pillow Case – This is a new addition to own my carry-on packing guide: a silk pillow case.
+Think about how much BLEACH the average hotel uses to launder their sheets….a lot, right?
+Clearly, they use it for sanitary reasons ~ but we all know how drying it is, & there’s no need to rest your head on that all night.
+So, the solution is: pack your own silky pillow case.
 Where Can You Buy: Anywhere.
 Brand I Use: Mommesilk.
 Price Tag: $18.

-11. Probiotics – One of life’s greatest, underrated luxuries is having a happy, flat stomach.
-Taking probiotics before & during your trip is the best way to achieve this, & they will keep your immunity robust as well ~ since 70% of your immune system lives in your gut.
+11. Probiotics – One of life’s greatest luxuries is having a happy, flat stomach.
+Taking probiotics before & during your trip is the best way to achieve this, & they’ll keep your immunity robust as well ~ since 70% of your immune system is in your gut.
 Where Can You Buy: Most markets.
 Brand I Use: Jarrow (look for a brand that is room-temperature stable & doesn’t need to be refrigerated).
 Price Tag: $22.

 12. Wellness Formula – This is one of the BEST wellness formulas out there: it’s packed with vitamins & immune-boosting minerals & antioxidants.
 It’s POWERFUL.
-The second I feel a cold coming on, or my throat gets scratchy, I take six capsules ~ & that’s usually enough to stop the cold in its tracks.
+The second I feel a cold coming on, or my throat gets scratchy, I take six capsules ~ & that’s usually enough to prevent getting sick.
 Otherwise, take two capsules daily for overall health.
 Where Can You Buy: Health food stores or Amazon.
 Brand I Use: Source Naturals Wellness Formula.
 Price Tag: $23 for 240 capsules.

-13. Ginger Tea – Few things calm me as instantly as tea does, especially if I’m worn out from traveling all day.
-I love packing Organic Ginger tea with me when I travel, as ginger calms the stomach, is a powerful antioxidant, & helps with nausea.
-And it’s easier to pack than you think: just place a few packets in a zip-lock bag or small compartment in your carry-on.
+13. Ginger Tea – Few things calm me like tea does, especially if I’m worn out from traveling all day.
+I love bringing Organic Ginger tea when I travel, as ginger calms the stomach, is a powerful antioxidant, & helps with nausea.
+It’s easier to pack than you think: just place a few packets in a zip-lock bag or small compartment in your carry-on.
 Where can you buy: Any market.
 Brand I Use: Yogi or Traditional Medicine.
 Price Tag: $5.

 15. The Perfect Hanging Toiletry Bag – Personally, I love my hanging bag SO much ~ I use it at home too, because I can SEE where everything is!
 This one is a great size & should fit all your essential toiletries with no problem.
 Where Can You Buy: Amazon.
 Brand I Use: ProCase.
 Price Tag: $19.

-16. The Perfect-Sized Hair Towel – I CAN’T travel without this anymore.
-Have you ever been to a hotel that had a towel meant for drying your hair?
-I haven’t!
-Usually, you’ve got large bath towels & small hand towels ~ & nothing in between.
-If you’re a guy, this means nothing to you.
-If you’re a woman with long hair though: you know how frustrating this is!
+16. The Perfect-Sized Hair Towel – I can’t travel without this anymore!
+Usually in a hotel, you’ve got large towels & small hand towels ~ & nothing in between.
+If you’re a woman with long hair: you know how frustrating this is!
 Traveling with a good, absorbent hair towel is the ultimate luxury ~ & makes life on the road SO much easier.
 Plus, you can always use an extra towel & they pack easily.
 Where Can You Buy: Amazon.
 Brand I Use: AuroTrend Micro Fiber.
 Price Tag: $12.

 17. The Perfect Passport Holder – No explanation needed.
 Where Can You Buy: Amazon.
 Brand I Use: Bambina di Cioccolato.
 Price Tag: $25.